Ensemble inequivalence in the Blume-Emery-Griffiths model near a fourth order critical point: Acknowledgments

 \section{Acknowledgments}

 We thank N. Defenu for discussions.
 Support by a research grant from the Center for Scientific Excellence at the Weizmann Institute of Science is gratefully acknowledged.
 AC acknowledges financial support from INFN (Istituto Nazionale di Fisica Nucleare) through the projects DYNSYSMATH and ENESMA.
+We thank C. Vanoni for pointing out the misprint in Eqs.~(30)~[Eqs.~(28) in the earlier version].